Best Bait for Flathead Catfish (Live vs Cut — What Really Works)

 • Weak vibration

+It's the Biology!
 Flatheads detect prey using their lateral line.
+Live bait activates this system — cut bait does not.

 Live bait: